dockstore/dockstore-ui/app/docs/faq.md

 Currently, we recommend looking at our Zenodo entry.
 You will find a variety of citation styles and ways to export it at  [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.154185.svg)](https://doi.org/10.5281/zenodo.154185)

+## How do I get more space inside my CWL tool running in a container?

+There are a couple different answers here.
+Different directories inside a container run by CWL are mounted from different locations and will impose different storage requirements.

+Outside the container, the Dockstore CLI will create a directory called `datastore` which contains input files provisioned for the running container.

+By default, the working directory inside a CWL tool (`/var/spool/cwl`) is mounted from a randomly generated directory on the host in `/tmp` (on Linux).
+Depending on your filesystem structure, you may not have enough space allocated to this directory.
+Override this by exporting a new temporary directory, for example `export TMPDIR=/media/large_temporary_volume`.
+Depending on your OS, add this to a startup or login script to persist this value.

+Also be aware that some directories will use space from your root filesystem.
+For example, Docker's storage driver and data volumes will by default install to and use space on your root filesystem.

 ## Do you have tips on creating Dockerfiles?

 * make sure you [set up Docker command](https://docs.docker.com/engine/installation/linux/ubuntulinux/#/create-a-docker-group) on your system so you do not need sudo